 Peripheral arterial disease (PAD) is a condition characterized by the atherosclerotic narrowing of peripheral arteries, most commonly of the lower extremities.
 Lower extremity PAD may be asymptomatic or manifest with intermittent claudication, critical limb ischemia (CLI), or acute limb ischemia (ALI), which is a surgical emergency that is described in a separate article.
 In the absence of acute ischemia, the first-line diagnostic test for PAD is the ankle-brachial index (ABI).
 Imaging, preferably via MR angiography, is indicated if revascularization is planned or if the diagnosis remains uncertain.
 Structured exercise therapy and modification of cardiovascular risk factors may improve intermittent claudication significantly; cilostazol, a vasodilator, may be considered for symptomatic relief.
 Revascularization is indicated in patients with limb ischemia and those with life-limiting claudication despite exercise therapy.
-Additionally, should be initiated in all patients to minimize the risk of atherosclerotic cardiovascular disease.
+Additionally, should be initiated in all patients.

 - Prevalence: 8.5 million in the US